 SWP Table A water allocations are based primarily on hydrologic conditions and legal constraints, and vary considerably from year to year.
-In 2021, the final allocation was 5% of maximum Table A allocations, with no Article 56 carry-over to 2022.
-As of the writing of this report, Table A water deliveries in 2022 are again projected to be only 5% of maximum Table A allocations.
+In 2023, the final allocation was 100% of maximum Table A allocations, with 27,875 AF of Article 56 carry-over to 2024.
+As of the writing of this report, Table A water deliveries in 2024 are projected by DWR to be 40% of maximum Table A allocations.
 Long-term average Table A allocations are currently predicted to be approximately 45% of maximum Table A allocations.
+Since DWR delivery projections can vary significantly throughout the year, and occasionally after publication of this report, the long-term average of 45% is used herein for estimating delivery.

 A portion of Table A allocations for a given year are occasionally carried over into the following year under Article 56 of the SWP Contract.
-No Article 56 water has been carried over from 2021, and no Article 56 water is scheduled to be carried over from 2022 to 2023.
+A total of 27,875 AF of Article 56 water has been scheduled to be carried over from 2023, and no Article 56 water is scheduled to be carried over from 2024 to 2025.

-Even though CVWD and DWA have requested and will continue to request their maximum annual Table A allocations, the "Probable Table A Water Allocations" and "Probable Table A Water Deliveries" have been adjusted herein for long-term reliability for estimating purposes.
-In past reports, the Probable Table A Water Allocations have been assumed herein to be equal to the maximum Table A Water allocations with the MWD transfer portion reduced by a calculated factor to represent a long-term average transfer quantity with possible recalls by MWD pursuant to the original 2003 Exchange Agreement and its implementation.
-By 2016, MWD management had advised DWA that it would be unlikely for MWD to make any additional recalls for the foreseeable future, and the 2019 amendments to, and restatement of, the 2003 Exchange Agreement have eliminated the callback provision.
-Therefore, this factor has not been applied to projected estimates since 2018.
-"Probable Table A Water Deliveries" are herein assumed to be 45% of the aforementioned Probable Table A Water Allocations, based on currently estimated SWP delivery capability.
+Even though CVWD and DWA have requested and will continue to request their maximum annual Table A allocations, the "Probable Table A Water Deliveries" have been adjusted herein for long-term reliability for estimating purposes.
+"Probable Table A Water Deliveries" are herein assumed to be 45% of the aforementioned Probable Table A Water Allocations, based on currently estimated SWP delivery capability, as shown in Table 0.

 From 1973 through 2003, CVWD and DWA had SWP maximum annual Table A allocations of 23,100 AF and 38,100 AF, respectively.
-To meet projected water demands and to alleviate cumulative gross overdraft conditions, CVWD and DWA have secured additional SWP Table A water allocations, increasing their combined maximum Table A water allocations from 61,200 AF/Yr in 2003 to 194,100 AF/Yr beginning in 2010.
+To meet projected water demands and to alleviate cumulative gross overdraft conditions, CVWD and DWA have secured additional SWP Table A water allocations, increasing their combined maximum Table A water allocations from 61,200 AF/Yr in 2003 to 194,100 AF/Yr beginning in 2010, as shown in Table 0.
 CVWD and DWA's current Table A allocations are described in additional detail in the following paragraphs.